derui/oif/README.md

 This tool is small program as finder, such like fzf, peco.

 # TODO #
-- [ ] Be able to search with multi words.
+- [X] Be able to search with multi words.
+- [ ] Read from input asynchronously

 # Install #